Ascidiacea: Circulatory system

 The heart is a curved muscular tube lying in the postabdomen, or close to the stomach.
 Each end opens into a single vessel, one running to the endostyle, and the other to the dorsal surface of the pharynx.
 The vessels are connected by a series of sinuses, through which the blood flows.
 Additional sinuses run from that on the dorsal surface, supplying blood to the visceral organs, and smaller vessels commonly run from both sides into the tunic.
 Nitrogenous waste, in the form of ammonia, is excreted directly from the blood through the walls of the pharynx, and expelled through the atrial siphon.

 Unusually, the heart of sea squirts alternates the direction in which it pumps blood every three to four minutes.
 There are two excitatory areas, one at each end of the heart, with first one being dominant, to push the blood through the ventral vessel, and then the other, pushing it dorsally.

 There are four different types of blood cell: lymphocytes, phagocytic amoebocytes, nephrocytes and morula cells.
 The nephrocytes collect waste material such as uric acid and accumulate it in renal vesicles close to the digestive tract.
 The morula cells help to form the tunic, and can often be found within the tunic substance itself.
 In some species, the morula cells possess pigmented reducing agents containing iron (hemoglobin), giving the blood a red colour, or vanadium (hemovanadin) giving it a green colour.
-In that case the cells are also referred to as vanadocytes.
+In that case that cell is also referred to as a vanadocyte.